-One of the most well-known manufacturers in the world, GlaxoSmithKline runs offices in more than 100 countries around the world.
-In 2018, it was ranked the fifth-largest pharmaceutical company in the world based on revenue of about $43 billion.
-GSK global headquarters are located in Brentford, England.
-GlaxoSmithKline’s U.S. headquarters is located are North Carolina.
+One of the most well-known manufacturers in the world, GlaxoSmithKline is based in Brentford, England and U.S. headquarters in Durham, North Carolina.
+It has offices in more than 100 countries around the world and employs about 90,000 people.
+In 2021, it was ranked the tenth-largest pharmaceutical company in the world based on revenue of about $46 billion.

 GlaxoSmithKline was founded in 2000 after the merger of Glaxo Wellcome plc and SmithKline Beecham plc, each of which had a history of mergers.

-Dating back centuries, the company’s roots began as early as 1715 when Plough Court pharmacy was opened in London and one of the apothecaries’ employees, William Allen went on to become a founding member of the Pharmaceutical Society in 1841.
+Dating back centuries, the company’s roots began as early as 1715 when Plough Court pharmacy was opened in London.
+One of the apothecaries’ employees, William Allen went on to become a founding member of the Pharmaceutical Society in 1841.
 Allen’s nephews joined the company which in 1856, became known as “Allen & Hanburys”, eventually to be acquired by Glaxo.

 In 1880 the establishment of Burroughs Wellcome & Company in London by two pharmacists, Henry Wellcome and Silas Burroughs.
 Burroughs Wellcome ownership was transferred to the Wellcome Trust in 1936 upon the death of Henry Wellcome.